Not sure what to do next?

 No idea what you want to do when you leave school?

-- Think of the things that make you happy.
-What subjects do you like at school?
+- What subjects do you like at school?
 What things do you enjoy doing outside of school?
 List the things you like doing and rate them from 1 to 10.
+This will point you to the type of career you may like.